 There are four sections to complete at Bronze and Silver level and five at Gold.
 They involve helping the community/environment, becoming fitter, developing new skills, planning, training for and completing an expedition and, for Gold only, working with a team on a residential activity.

 Any young person can do their D of E – regardless of ability, gender, background or location.
 Achieving an Award isn’t a competition or about being first.
 It’s all about setting personal challenges and pushing personal boundaries.

-Through a D of E programme young people have fun, make friends, improve their self-esteem and build confidence.
+Through a D of E program young people have fun, make friends, improve their self-esteem and build confidence.
 They gain essential skills and attributes for work and life such as resilience, problem-solving, team-working, communication and drive, enhancing CVs and uni and job applications.
 Top employers recognise the work-ready skills Award holders bring to their business.

 Northpine is a D of E licensed organisation that work with young people to run their D of E program.
 Through Northpine young people (or their parents / carers) pay for a Participation Place and are supported by Leaders who support them through their programs, helping them to choose their activities, set their objectives and achieve their Award.